 These tweezers can also be used to make "bird dumplings" as shown in my "Royal Thai Cooking Livestream" with Chef Farm at the Royal Thai Consulate.

-Where does the colour come from?
+Where does the purple colour come from?

 "Chor" means bouquet, and "muang" means purple.
 And the purple colour comes from steeping butterfly pea flowers, which are actually blue, but lime juice is added to turn the water purple.
 If you have access to fresh ones, great, but dried ones work perfectly well and can be purchased online.